cskordis/EFA-datorn-EFA-4-Computer/README.md

 •	Memory: 128 bytes of ram expandable to 2K or 8K via daughter cards.

-•	Power Supply: Likely powered by a low-voltage DC source, suitable for safe home use.
+•	Power Supply: Powered by a 9 volt 1 amp DC source that is regulated to 5 volt.

 ## Sources